thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

 On several occasions the former Permanent Court of International Justice found it necessary to apply or refer to such "general principles".
-Thus in the Chorzów Factory (Indemnity) Case, it applied the principle of _res judicata_ and it referred to the "general conception of law", that "any breach of an engagement involves an obligation to make reparation".[^36/2] In the Mavrommatis Palestine Concessions Case, the Court referred to the "general principle of subrogation",[^36/3] and in the Case of the Diversion of Water from the Meuse, Judge Manly 0.
+Thus in the _Chorzów Factory (Indemnity) Case_, it applied the principle of _res judicata_ and it referred to the "general conception of law", that "any breach of an engagement involves an obligation to make reparation".[^36/2] In the _Mavrommatis Palestine Concessions Case_, the Court referred to the "general principle of subrogation",[^36/3] and in the Case of the Diversion of Water from the Meuse, Judge Manly O.
-Hudson expressed the view that the Court might apply Anglo-American equitable doctrines as being "general principles".[^36/4] But on at least one occasion, the Court refused to apply an alleged "general principle"---in the Serbian Loans Case where it held that the principle in English law known as "estoppel" was inapplicable.[^36/5] On the other hand, the private law doctrine of trusts was considered as helpful in order to deal with certain
+Hudson expressed the view that the Court might apply Anglo-American equitable doctrines as being "general principles".[^36/4] But on at least one occasion, the Court refused to apply an alleged "general principle"---in the _Serbian Loans Case_ where it held that the principle in English law known as "estoppel" was inapplicable.[^36/5] On the other hand, the private law doctrine of trusts was considered as helpful in order to deal with certain